 What we don’t: Limited organization and sizing options.

 That said, there are a few reasons we hesitate to recommend the Renn over the more affordable REI Flash above.
-For one, there’s no large dump pocket at the front of the pack, which is a feature we’ve come to rely on for quick access to items like a jacket or water filter.
+For one, there’s no large front pocket, which is a feature we’ve come to rely on for quick access to items like a jacket or water filter.
 Second, the fixed lid impacts versatility—we often like to remove our lid for organization at camp or go without it when carrying a half-full load.
 And finally, the pack is only available in one size (along with an Extended Fit version) and features less fit customization than pricier alternatives like the Aura AG LT or Ariel above.
 But if you’re looking to keep costs low without sacrificing Osprey’s signature comfort and support, the Renn could be just the ticket.

 Read more: Osprey Renn 65 review